- 10 minutes spent in natural surroundings is enough to help alleviate stress

 - Access to nature is beneficial for psychological wellbeing - especially in children

 Most of us feel good when we’re surrounded by beautiful natural scenery.
 We instinctively know that being in nature enhances our health, immunity and happiness.
+In fact, it's one of the most effective ways to improve your emotional wellbeing on holiday.
 Now science proves it.
 Here are some of the ways that spending more time in natural environments can help benefit your health.

 A recent US study has shown that spending more time outdoors can improve sleep quality.
 The researchers surveyed over 250,000 people and found that those who spent more time outdoors, most days, had greater levels of physical activity which promoted better sleep.
 Being outdoors in natural light also helps to reset circadian rhythms which regulate the sleep-wake cycle.